Religion in the United States Virgin Islands

 Religion in the United States Virgin Islands is varied, though most U.S. Virgin Islanders are Christian.
 The U.S. Virgin Islands has a history of Judaism and Christianity, with Jews first settling on the islands in 1655.
 It is estimated that only 5-6% of the population is non-Christian (see chart).

 Christianity

-As in most Caribbean countries, Christianity is the dominant religion in the U.S. Virgin Islands.
+As in most Caribbean countries, Christianity is the dominant religion in the U.S. Islands.
 Protestantism is most prevalent, reflecting the territory's colonial heritage.
 There is also a strong Catholic presence.
 Protestants make up 65.5% (Baptist 32%, Pentecostal 12%, Adventist 10%, Episcopalian 9%, other 2.5%) of the total population on the islands.
 Catholics are 27.1% of the population.

 Judaism

 Jews began settling in the Danish Virgin Islands in 1655, and by 1796 the first synagogue was inaugurated.
 In its heyday in the mid-19th century, the Jewish community comprised half of the white population.
 One of the earliest colonial governors, Gabriel Milan, was a Sephardic Jew, as was the Impressionist artist Camille Pissarro who was born in St Thomas.

 Today, there are still Jews living in the Islands.
 The St. Thomas Synagogue built in 1833, is the second-oldest existing synagogue and longest in continuous use now under the American flag.
 The synagogue is associated with the Reform Judaism movement.
 There is also a synagogue Temple B'nai Or at Hermon Hill on St. Croix close to Christiansted.